-Countries implement REDD+ activities through a package of Policies and Measures (PAMs), as explained in Module 7: Policies and Measures for REDD+ Implementation.
+Countries implement REDD+ activities through a package of Policies and Measures (PAMs), as explained in the module on Policies and Measures for REDD+ Implementation.
 Incentives may be required to encourage stakeholders to perform specific actions or change their behaviours in line with these PAMs.
 There are two types of incentives: